Men's Thursday Mornings

 When: 6:00am Prayer and 6:30am Teaching

-Band of Brothers meets every Thursday morning at a New Location TO BE DETERMINED and via Zoom.
+Band of Brothers meets every Thursday morning via Zoom.
 The Band of Brothers is a safe place to come to have your questions answered in a respectful way.
 We meet from 6:30am to 7:30am.

 The Need